© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Whitesike and Bentyfield lead mines and ore works is a scheduled monument protected by Historic England under reference 1015832.
 View the official record →

-Whitesike and Bentyfield lead mines and ore works is a complex of lead mining and processing sites located in Cumberland, England, dating primarily to the post-medieval period.
+Whitesike and Bentyfield lead mines and ore works is a complex of lead mining and processing sites located in Cumberland, England, dating from the early modern period onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015832.

 Whitesike and Bentyfield lead mines and ore works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015832.